-Plus500 and Swissquote are popular online brokers in 2021 with excellent trading experiences.
+Plus500 and Swissquote are popular online brokers with excellent trading experiences.
 Plus500 has top-tier licenses from MAS, FCA, and ASIC.
 It offers professional trading tools and some educational data.
 We recommend it for experienced traders as it has premium trading platforms and tools.

 |Regulation||FCA, ASIC, CySEC, FSCA, FMA, MAS, FSA||SFC (Hong Kong), MAS (Singapore), FINMA (Suisse), FCA (UK)|